 Clinical/Lab Attendance Policy

 Attendance is mandatory.
 There are some circumstances under which students should not be in the clinical setting.
 These include, but are not limited to, hospitalization and communicable illnesses.
 It is always the responsibility of the student to notify the clinical instructor and the course faculty member prior to the time of the absence.
 If proper notification is not provided, the absence will be considered unexcused.
-An unexcused absence will result in a 0 for that clinical day Excused absences, when faculty are notified before clinical is scheduled to begin, can constitute no more than 10% of total clinical hours and can be made up after the scheduled time if possible.
+An unexcused absence will result in a 0 for that clinical day.
+Excused absences, when faculty are notified before clinical is scheduled to begin, can constitute no more than 10% of total clinical hours and can be made up after the scheduled time if possible.

 Students are expected to be at the clinical site prepared to participate at the time clinical is scheduled to begin.
 Students who arrive after that time will be asked to leave and the absence will be considered unexcused.